 STEP ONE: Apply online!

-Transfer students should be sure to select the Common Application for transfers.
 If you have applied to Ithaca before, you may be able to reactivate your previous application.

-STEP TWO: Submit your forms.
+STEP TWO: Complete your application.

 For transfer applicants, the Common Application online requires a personal essay that details your academic goals and past experience.